Thiago099/SKSE-Menu-Framework-2/README.md

 - COMMONLIB_SSE_FOLDER

   Clone [this](https://github.com/CharmedBaryon/CommonLibSSE-NG) Repository, to somewhere safe and adds its path to this environment variable on Windows.

-- IMGUI_LIB_FOLDER

-  Clone [this](https://github.com/Thiago099/SKSE-Menu-Framework-SDK/tree/main)  Repository, to somewhere safe and adds its ImGui folder path to this environment variable on Windows.

 ## Optional ouput folder optional variables